christopher-besch/homepage/src/articles/03_installing_gentoo/installing_gentoo.md

 <Spacer />

 ## Wi-Fi
-When you only use Ethernet, you can simply [install dhcpcd](https://wiki.gentoo.org/wiki/Handbook:AMD64/Installation/System#DHCP_via_dhcpcd_.28any_init_system.29).
+When you only use Ethernet, you can simply [install dhcpcd](https://wiki.gentoo.org/wiki/Handbook:AMD64/Installation/System#DHCP_via_dhcpcd_.28any_init_system.29) (among other).
-If instead you rely on Wi-Fi, you should use NetworkManager.
+If you instead rely on Wi-Fi, you should use NetworkManager.

 The installation is described [here](https://wiki.gentoo.org/wiki/NetworkManager);
 this paragraph only summarizes the most important steps.